 Ultimately, bin Laden was found and killed within nine minutes, and SEAL Team Six was credited with carrying out a nearly flawless mission.

-Almost 10 years after 9/11, here's what led to the death of Osama bin Laden.
+Here's what led to the death of Osama bin Laden.

 Intelligence linked a courier to a large compound in Pakistan.